thetoprat/isletools/README.md

 ## License

-This software is **UNLICENSED** and all rights are reserved by Orion Labs.
+This software is proprietary and all rights are reserved by Orion Labs.

-For full details, please refer to the [LICENSE.md](./LICENSE.md) file included with the software and in this repository.
+A valid license key is required to access and use certain features of this application (such as the Save Editor).
+By installing or using this software, you agree to the terms set forth in the [LICENSE.md](./LICENSE.md) file.

-Modification, redistribution, reverse engineering, and creation of derivative works are strictly prohibited.
+Unauthorized modification, redistribution, reverse engineering, or the creation of derivative works is strictly prohibited.
+Use of this software without a valid license key, except where explicitly permitted (e.g., trial mode), is a violation of these terms.

 ---